DimitriCunev/ipad-osu/README.md

 # ipad-osu
-Play osu with you apple pen
+Play osu with your apple pen

 requires node 10.18.0